Sam Laubscher, Principal

 Melissa was raised in Taumarunui, and completed her secondary schooling at Taumarunui High School.
 She graduated from the University of Waikato in 2012 with a Bachelor of Arts and Bachelor of Laws conjoint degree, and a Master of Laws degree with Honours.
 She was admitted to the Bar in 2012.
 Melissa joined the firm in January 2013.

-Outside of the office Melissa enjoys running, cycling, sewing, cooking, gardening and hunting.
-She lives in Waitomo with her husband Ryan, who is a plumber with a local plumbing company.
+Outside of the office Melissa enjoys hunting, fishing, cooking and gardening.
+She lives in Waitomo with her husband Ryan, who is a plumber and works for a local plumbing company.

 From Left to Right